CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 # Data Access in Spring

 ### *Note: we will not run our application until then end of the next lesson.
-THere is a bit of work for us to do before we can actually see results.*
+There is a bit of work for us to do before we can actually see results.*

 ---